You want smart political talk without the meltdowns?

 It is a real clinical problem, TDS.

-And these people, they've they they've let it dominate their life, they've let it destroy their relationships.
+And these people, they've let it dominate their life.

-Um and they're kind of like husks of their former selves.
+And they're kind of like husks of their former selves.

 It was like watching Greta Thunberg on cable TV.

-She said this is going to be the end of politics as we know it.
+She said, this is going to be the end of politics as we know it.

-I think the American people are no longer going to fall with the mass hysteria, the mass the madness, um, and they're gonna want to go back to stability order and America's dominance in the world, and I believe that is Donald Trump.
+I think the American people are no longer going to fall with the mass hysteria, the madness, and they're going to want to go back to stability, order, and America's dominance in the world.

 You know, it's interesting.

-When I interviewed the president, I asked him about the issue of the weaponization of our justice system and and whether or not he would ever want to do uh to them.
+When I interviewed the president, I asked him about the issue of the weaponization of our justice system and whether or not he would ever want to do to them, because that's what the left talks about, that he'd be involved in retribution.

 They said, Hannity, why are you pressing the president on this?